NASA Confirms Where ‘Wicked-Looking’ Piece of Space Debris Found in N.C. Came From

 More Space Launches, More Risks

-It is common for space agencies and companies to let defunct hardware burn up in the atmosphere, but occasionally some pieces survive re-entry.
-Although rare for space debris to land in populated areas, the recent incidents raise concerns about the growing risk as space launches increase.
+It is common for space agencies and companies to let defunct hardware burn up in the atmosphere, but occasionally, some pieces survive re-entry.

 Advertisement